-When you quit drinking and move towards sobriety without focusing on living a healthy lifestyle, you might struggle with what’s sometimes known as “dry drunk syndrome.”
+When you quit drinking alcohol and move towards sobriety without focusing on living a healthy lifestyle, you might struggle with what’s sometimes known as “dry drunk syndrome.”

-When recovering alcoholics compare their old drinking lifestyle to their sober lifestyle, there can be negative consequences.
-As a result, addicts experience feelings of discontent, emptiness, and often are full of anguish.
+When recovering alcoholics compare their old heavy drinking lifestyle to their sober lifestyle, there can be negative consequences.
+As a result, addicts experience feelings of discontent, emptiness and often are full of anguish.
 They struggle with the idea that their alcoholic lifestyle was more exciting than their new one.
 Additionally, dry drunks will miss the adrenaline of old behaviors that they do not experience in their new sober self.

-The relationship between recovering alcoholics and anger is so complicated that even things like lack of healthy coping skills, resentments, toxic relationships, dishonesty, and unhealthy behavioral patterns can all contribute.
+The relationship between recovering alcoholics and anger is so complicated that even things like lack of healthy coping skills, resentments, toxic relationships, dishonesty, and unhealthy behavioral patterns can contribute.
 Additionally, even people not struggling with a substance use disorder can experience anger and these other emotions.